ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

 ## Tables

-The [Tables] extension adds the ability to create tables in Markdown by using a simple syntax.
-Enable it via `mkdocs.yml` (albeit it should be enabled by default):
+The [Tables] extension adds a Markdown syntax for data tables.
+It is enabled by default but you can specify it explicitly in `mkdocs.yml`:

 ``` yaml
 markdown_extensions: